Agent Surface Map

 Recommendation

 Start agents with OpenAPI for routes and docs Markdown for context.
-Add execution only after the agent has classified venue family, symbol, data family, and response shape.Agent Task Checklist
+Add execution once the agent has classified venue family, symbol, data family, and response shape.
+Every surface resolves to the same Hyperliquid and Lighter coverage, so an agent never has to switch data sources to move from reading docs to running a call.Why 0xArchive Fits Agents

-Before a tool-using agent leaves docs-reading mode, give it a narrow task packet: target venue family, symbol or market slug, route or channel, auth source, expected response envelope, pagination plan, freshness check, and maximum request scope.
+Before a tool-using agent leaves docs-reading mode, give it a narrow task checklist: target venue family, symbol or market slug, route or channel, auth source, expected response envelope, pagination plan, freshness check, and maximum request scope.
 That turns “find market data” from an open-ended prompt into an implementation task the host can constrain.Decision Rules

-Use REST for bounded requests such as one order-book snapshot, one trade window, one candle series, or one data-quality check.
+Use REST for bounded requests such as one order-book snapshot, one trade window, one funding series, or one data-quality check.
 Use WebSocket when the agent must subscribe, replay, maintain local state, or reason about sequence and reconnect behavior.
 Use SDKs when the generated code will live in an application.
 Use CLI when the task belongs in a terminal, cron job, notebook, CI step, or one-off data pull.
 Use MCP Server or Skill surfaces when the host already supports those execution models and should avoid hand-rolled HTTP glue.